Snickers Caramel Apple Dip

 This was delicious, but just to warn you, it made a HUGE amount of dip.
 I took it to the dip party, as I said before, and as we put a good dent in it, I had half of it leftover.
 If it’s for a SMALL get-together (10 or so people), I’d recommend halving the recipe.

-This would be perfect for a birthday or holiday party, baby shower, you name it!
+This Snickers Caramel Apple Dip would be perfect for a birthday or holiday party, baby shower, you name it!
 If you’re wondering what else you can serve this with besides the sliced apples like I did, pretzels, Ritz crackers or animal crackers would also be great.
 I tried to go the “healthy” route with the apples (ha ha).
 This isn’t a dip you want to eat frequently, but I’m a firm believer in “everything in moderation” and eating the bad stuff once in a while.
+You should definitely also try my Caramel Apple Cheese Ball.
+It tastes like a snickers bar with the sweet and salty combination.
 Enjoy!

 - 12 “fun” size Snickers Bars, chopped – 10 for IN the dip and 2 for garnishing the dip (the "fun" size that is a couple of inches long, not the super small ones)